ramvasanth/gootp/README.md

 ## GOOTP

-This go packages can be used to implemet Google Authenticator's Server Side.
-This go paackage supports only **TOTP **for the following algorithm
+This go packages can be used to implement Google Authenticator's Server Side.
+This go package supports only **TOTP **for the following algorithm

 SHA1 (default)
 SHA256
 SHA512

-Example Usage:
+**Example Usage:**

 package main